 - Summarize the legal requirements and the advantages and disadvantages of a corporation.

-- Examine laws that would impact forming and operating your own business.
+- Examine laws that affect forming and operating your own business.

-- Explain cyber law and the various types of cyber crimes.
+- Explain cyber law and types of cyber crimes.

 - Compare cyber crimes and cyber torts.

-- Describe intellectual property rights and copyright laws related to digital purchases.
+- Describe intellectual property rights and copyright laws related to digital uses.